Cipscis/base-package/README.md

 ## GitHub Pages

-When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as [https://cipscis.github.io/base-project](https://cipscis.github.io/base-project).
+When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as [https://cipscis.github.io/base-package](https://cipscis.github.io/base-package).
 This means using root relative URLs such as `/asssets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.

 To fix this, the local Node.js server looks for a `PROJECT_NAME` variable in your [`.env`](#env) file.
 If it finds one, it sets up internal redirects so URLs starting with `/<projectname>` are instead treated as though they were root relative, so they will find your assets.

-By default, the `index.html` file is configured to be published to GitHub Pages under the project name `base-project`.
+By default, the `index.html` file is configured to be published to GitHub Pages under the project name `base-package`.
 When you use it as a base for your own project, you will need to update these URLs.

 ## Dependencies